AndyObtiva/glimmer-dsl-swt/README.md

 [<img src="https://covers.oreillystatic.com/images/9780596519650/lrg.jpg" width=105 /><br />
 Featured in JRuby Cookbook](http://shop.oreilly.com/product/9780596519650.do) and [Chalmers/Gothenburg University Software Engineering Master's Lecture Material](http://www.cse.chalmers.se/~bergert/slides/guest_lecture_DSLs.pdf)

-[Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) 4.19.0.2 includes [SWT 4.19](https://download.eclipse.org/eclipse/downloads/drops4/R-4.19-202103031800/), which was released on March 3, 2021.
+[Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) 4.20.0.0 includes [SWT 4.20](https://download.eclipse.org/eclipse/downloads/drops4/R-4.20-202106111600/), which was released on June 11, 2021.
 Gem version numbers are in sync with the SWT library versions.
 The first two digits represent the SWT version number.
 The last two digits represent the minor and patch versions of Glimmer DSL for SWT.
+Note that SWT now supports AARCH64 on Mac and Linux, but it is not fully tested in Glimmer DSL for SWT yet, so deem its support experimental for the time being without guarantees for functionality until declared otherwise (report any issues you may encounter to help troubleshooting faster).

 Please help make [Glimmer DSL for SWT](https://rubygems.org/gems/glimmer-dsl-swt) better by providing feedback and [contributing](#contributing) whenever possible.
 Any feature suggestions that are accepted could be implemented within weeks if not days.